JRHB314/VBCS-Integration/README.md

 -favoriteQuote: will hold the returned quote.
 Put this in the Data field of the "Quote" text.
 Set default value to "Favorite Quote".
 ![](/images/4-16.png)<br>
 ![](/images/4-17.png)<br>
+Note that "count"s disappeared.
+Since those variables don't have a default value, they start out as empty Strings.<br>
 <br>
-This means we are ready to set up our Service Connection.
+We are ready to set up our Service Connection.
 In Lab 300 we called the REST endpoint in our Javascript, but VBCS actually offers a nice feature to make REST calls without (much) coding.
 On the far left, hit the icon that looks like a wire with a bump in it (the third from the top) and then hit the plus sign to create a new Service Connection.
 Choose Define by Endpoint.<br>
 ![](/images/4-18.png)<br>
 <br>
 Now, we need our REST endpoint URL.
 Reopen your GrapheneDB Database, and go to the Connection tab.
 There you will find your HTTP REST endpoint.<br>